5ghub/NB-IoT/README.md

 # NB-IoT Hardware Board and Software

 This is the git repository for the book titled "LTE Cellular Narrowband Internet of Things (NB-IoT): Practical Projects for the Cloud and Data Visualization" by CRC press.
-This git repository contains Arduino, Google maps, and data visulization projects explained in the book.
+This git repository contains Arduino, Google maps, and data visualization projects that are explained in the book.

 The NB board supports Windows 10, Linux, and Android.